jdeluyck/kcoreorg-website/_posts/2009/2009-10-12-using-an-alcatel-x200-under-linux.md

 Here are some hints on how to get it to work:

 * You need to install [usb-modeswitch](http://www.draisberghof.de/usb_modeswitch/) to switch the card from it's builtin usb-storage mode to the USBModem mode.
 Configuration is done in /etc/usb_modeswitch.conf
-* Use `/dev/ttyUSB2`.
+* Use `/dev/ttyUSB2`{: .filepath}.
 The other two ports that your modem will give don't really work well.
 * Also, use atleast kernel 2.6.31.
 Earlier ones might not work.
 * Disable PIN authentication on your [SIMcard](http://en.wikipedia.org/wiki/Subscriber_Identity_Module)!
 This one thing was what kept it from working decently - I tried tons of things, and when I disabled the PIN, it worked nearly instantaneously.
     The command to do PIN auth is `AT+CPIN=1111` (changing 1111 by your actual PIN), but when issuing this command the modem accepts it, but very often freaks out afterwards.
 Weird.